saepark/saepark.github.io/index.md

 - Argote, L., Guo, J., Park, S-S., & Hahl, O. (2022).
 The Mechanisms and Components of Knowledge Transfer within Organizations. _Organization Science, 33_(3), 1232-1249.

 **Working Papers**
-- Park, S-S. How Individual Incentives Reconfigure Informal Knowledge Sharing: Evidence from Digital Trace Data.
+- How Individual Incentives Reconfigure Informal Knowledge Sharing: Evidence from Digital Trace Data.
   - Finalist for Best Paper Award (Strategic Human Capital IG) and nominated for Best Conference Paper Prize and Best PhD Paper Prize at the _SMS Annual Conference_ (2022)

-- Park, S-S. Park, S-S. To Search or Satisfice: The Unintended Effects of Performance Incentives on Digital Knowledge Use.
+- To Search or Satisfice: The Unintended Effects of Performance Incentives on Digital Knowledge Use.

-- Hahl, O. & Park, S-S. Who Strives When It Matters?
-Individual Professionalism and Effort After Crisis.
+- Who Strives When It Matters?
+Individual Professionalism and Effort After Crisis. (with Oliver Hahl)

 ---